 - 4.1 In terms of Section 19 of the Municipal Property Rates Act, Act 6 of 2004, and the municipality will levy different rates for the different categories of rateable properties as set out below and such rates will be determined on an annual basis during the compilation of the annual budget.
-The categories include the following:
+The categories of ratable properties are the following:

 - 4.1.1 Residential properties;

 - 4.1.2 Industrial properties;

 - 4.1.2 Business and commercial properties;

 - 4.1.3 Farm properties (including small holdings) used for:-

 - Agricultural purposes only;

 - Commercial and business purposes;

-- Residential purposes;
+Residential purposes;

-- Other purposes other than those specified above.

-- 4.1.4 Municipal properties:

-- 4.1.5 Public service infrastructure referred to in the Act

-- 4.1.6 Properties owned by Public Benefit Societies;
+- Other purposes other than those specified above. - 4.1.4 Municipal properties; - 4.1.5 Public service infrastructure referred to in the Act - 4.1.6 Properties owned by Public Benefit Societies; - 4.1.7 Public Service Properties;